allegedlyandrei/telebot-chat-sbs/README.md

 	inner, inrep int
 )

-//infile is the function to be used as state machine
+//infile is the function to be used as the state machine
 //unique temporary file will be created for each user to store the current state machine condition func infile(name, what string) bool {